What is orthopedic surgery?

 Rehabilitation for Orthopedic Surgeries

 Due to their complex nature, orthopedic surgeries require a lengthy recovery time.
 To help aid your pet in healing, we offer post-surgical rehabilitation packages to our patients.
-Rehabilitation may include things like acupuncture, cold laser therapy, and aquatic therapy to help reduce pain and promote healing.
+Rehabilitation may include things like veterinary acupuncture, cold laser therapy, and aquatic therapy to help reduce pain and promote healing.

 Orthopedic Surgery FAQs